2i2c-org/docs/admin/user-management/control-user-server.md

 **Administrator's Panel**.
 These are primarily used to debug a user's session easily.

-You can access the admin panel by clicking the {guilabel}`Admin` button in the top bar in your hub control panel.
+You can access the admin panel by clicking the **Admin** button in the top bar in your hub control panel.
 Alternatively, you can go to this URL in your
 browser: `https://<your-hub-url>/hub/admin`.